 Title IX Coordinator - email@example.com - 515-271-3962

-The Title IX Coordinator, who also serves as the director of human resources, is available to meet with students who believe sexual misconduct has occurred.
+The Title IX Coordinator is available to meet with students who believe sexual misconduct has occurred.
 She can explain applicable University policies and procedures, including those pertaining to sexual misconduct and, depending on the identity of the accused, will either conduct an investigation into reported sexual misconduct or oversee the investigation.

 *Polk County Crisis and Advocacy Services (515-286-3600)